krfong916/fullcourtpressed/algorithms/leet/leet-notes.md

 - what are the termination conditions?
 - Careful choosing your loop expressions

+78: Subsets

+- Classic backtracking problem **Include/Exclude**
+- Objects in java are pass by reference, so mutating the structure will affect all references to it.

 79: Word Search

 - We must recognize that this problem is a backtracking problem, but also, it's a choose/unchoose problem.